Record values

 • Combine 'And' conditions within an 'Or' filter group

-Filters allows you to exclude items from your collection views based on different criteria.
+Filters allows you to exclude items from your views based on different criteria.
 For example, in the app below we add a filter that only shows Properties that have a status of 'Active'.

-The filter is created by checking certain criteria on a field in the relevant data collection.
+The filter is created by checking certain criteria on a field in the relevant data table.
 In the above example, we have a list of Properties synced from an Airtable base.
 Some of these properties are on the market (i.e. 'active') whereas some are not.

 We have a single-select field in our Properties table that informs us of the Status of the Property with a range of values in that single-select field stored in the Status field from Active, Pending, Under Contract, Closed, Cancelled and Not Listed.